The Liability of Legal Persons in the Future Convention on the Prevention and Punishment of Crimes Against Humanity

 The crimes against humanity that have likely been committed in various parts of the world demonstrate the urgent need to address them through a universally applicable treaty adopted by States.

-After several years of work, in 2019, the International Law Commission (ILC), a United Nations body mandated to promote “the progressive development of international law and its codification” adopted the Draft Articles on the Prevention and Punishment of Crimes Against Humanity (Draft Articles) and submitted them to the United Nations General Assembly (UNGA) for consideration.
+In 2019, the International Law Commission (ILC), a United Nations body mandated to promote “the progressive development of international law and its codification” adopted the Draft Articles on the Prevention and Punishment of Crimes Against Humanity (Draft Articles) and submitted them to the United Nations General Assembly (UNGA) for consideration.
 After several years of deadlock, in December 2022 the UNGA established a two-year process during which States exchanged “substantive views […] on all aspects of the draft articles” and examined the recommendation made by the ILC concerning the elaboration of a convention based on the said draft articles.

 Finally, in December 2024, the UNGA adopted a resolution providing for the process towards the negotiation and conclusion of the future Convention on the Prevention and Punishment of Crimes Against Humanity.